This page covers the single and add-on anti-seizure medication options for treating absence seizures, and absence seizures with other seizures.

 Second treatment options for absence seizures with other seizure types

-If none of the first options work for absence seizures with other seizure types (or who are at risk of these), the following can be tried as second treatment options:
+If none of the first options work for absence seizures with other seizure types, ethosuximide (Zarontin and other brand names) can be tried as an add-on treatment.

 Switching from the first to second or third single anti-seizure medication